tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 ##### 4.4.4.8 Identifying External Prerequisite Failures in Data Quality Reports (normative)

+It is possible to express a conditional statement that identifies when a `Data Quality Report` includes at least one `Response` whose `Response.status` is `EXTERNAL_PREREQUISITES_NOT_MET`.
+This condition indicates that at least one Test on the `DataResource` could not be completed because some external prerequisite was not met, such as an unavailable external authority or service.

 In the `Data Quality Report` for a `DataResource` `dr`, there exists at least one `Response` whose Response.status is EXTERNAL_PREREQUISITES_NOT_MET.

 ```
 ∃ x ∈ A(dr), status(x) = EXTERNAL_PREREQUISITES_NOT_MET
 ```

-At least one Test on dr could not be completed because some external prerequisite was not met, such as an unavailable external authority or service.
-Therefore, the process of generating the Data Quality Report for dr may need to be run again at a future time when the external resource is available.
+If this condition is met, at least one Test on `dr` could not be completed because some external prerequisite was not met, such as an unavailable external authority or service.
+Therefore, the process of generating the `Data Quality Report` for `dr` may need to be run again at a future time when the external resource is available.

 ## 5 Term index (non-normative)